amineech/Home-Page-CGI-Clone/README.txt

--A clone of the home page of CGI company specialized in IT field and business consulting.
+-A clone of the home page of CGI company specialized in IT and business consulting services, it is based in canada but operates worldwide.

--there was some changes applied on the original design as a way to create more challenges.
+-this design and the original one(www.cgi.com) are not identical, there is some changes applied !

 -The design was created using HTML5, CSS3, JavaScript and jQuery, it is 100% responsive